CounterpartyXCP/counterparty-core/counterparty-client/README.md

 wallet can't be unlocked).
 On a headless Linux server you need a running Secret Service provider (e.g. `gnome-keyring`) for the keyring to work.

+**Non-interactive password (`XCP_WALLET_PASSWORD`).** For automation, CI or a headless server without a keyring, set the `XCP_WALLET_PASSWORD` environment
+variable: it is used to create and unlock the wallet without a prompt (it must still meet the 12-character minimum for a new wallet, and is verified before use).
+Prefer the OS keyring for interactive use — an environment variable is visible to other processes running as the same user (e.g. `/proc/<pid>/environ` on Linux) and can leak into shell history, CI logs or crash dumps.

 **Password & at-rest protection.** A new wallet password must be **at least 12 characters**.
 Encryption at rest uses `cocoon` (ChaCha20-Poly1305 with a PBKDF2 key derivation): it protects a *stolen* `wallet.db` against offline password